 Best Sound Design VST Plugins

-I’m always looking for new, creative ways to produce unique Sample Packs.
-Hundreds of VST Plugins are installed on my audio system and the number is constantly increasing – crazy I know 😉 This is my current list (updated regularly) of the Best Sound Design VST Plugins.
+For me, this blog category is the most interesting one as I’m always looking for new, creative ways to produce unique Sample Packs.
+Therefore hundreds of VST Plugins are installed on my audio system and the number is constantly increasing – crazy I know 😉 But even after more than 30 years of sound design, I still love to experiment and venture into new sonic worlds.
+Simply put, changing a sound into something completely new is one of my biggest joys.
+This is my current list (updated regularly) of the Best Sound Design VST Plugins.
 For detailed specifications please visit the linked websites of the manufacturers.

 Devious Machines Infiltrator